-Web Development II: 0.5 credits - Be able to explain how web pages are developed and viewed on the Internet, analyze and fix errors in existing websites, and create your very own multi page websites.
+Web Development II: 0.5 credits - In this course, students will learn how to explain how web pages are developed and viewed on the Internet, analyze and fix errors in existing websites, and create their very own multi page websites.
 Students will learn the foundations of user interface design, rapid prototyping, and user testing, and will work together to create professional, mobile responsive websites.
-Students will learn the skills tested in the Web Design Level I certification exam.
-Associated Pathway: Computer Programming.
-Prerequisite: Web Development I
+Students will also learn the skills tested in the Web Design Level I certification exam.
+Associated Pathway: Computer Science & Programming.
+Prerequisite: Web Development I.